uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/5/index.md

 <img style="display:block;margin-left:auto;margin-right:auto;width:90%" src="./blog-5-helix-vs-neovim.png" alt="comparing helix and neovim syntax highlighting of rpm" />

 As you can see from the image above, helix does not have a syntax highlighter for rpm.
-Neovim and Vim does but they do not use tree-sitter for the highlighting of code.
+Neovim and Vim do but they do not use tree-sitter for the highlighting of code.
 I am no expert of how neovim and vim do that without tree-sitter but I can link you to a [blog][cs6120] which summarizes how it works by implementing syntax highlighting for Bril.